kyoung/trek/PMO.md

   - We need to be able to create hostile players to fight
   - We need to be able to create cooperative players to help, and to communicate with
   - [x] Create a klingon enemy ship
-  - [ ] Create a new level where we have to fight a hostile
+  - [x] Create a new level where we have to fight a hostile
+    - [ ] Create the level such that there is a spy aboard the enemy ship, and we must beam them off
-  - [ ] Write an AI client that can act and respond with the API
+  - [x] Write an AI client that can act and respond with the API
 - Sector maps and other systems
     - Setup LY-based coordinates for objects not in systems
     - Compound coordinates?
 LY coordinates, offset by metrics is you"re in a system